 In P.L.
 569.2,

 An example of an EHT TB sounding sequence with one or more beamformees operating in the EMLSR mode is shown in Figure 35-35 (An example of EHT TB sounding in the EMLSR operation (the BSRP Trigger frame is used as the initial Control frame)).
+If a beamformee is operating in EMLSR mode, the beamformee shall only be addressed in the first BFRP trigger frame in the current sounding TXOP.
+Otherwise, this beamformee shall not be addressed by the other BFRP trigger frame(s) in the current sounding TXOP.